adhdtiger-net/snapraid-aio-script/README.md

   	- If the script ends with a **_WARNING_** message, it will report **_DOWN_** to Healthchecks.io, if the message is **_COMPLETED_** it will report **_UP_**.
 - Notifications services via [Apprise](https://github.com/caronc/apprise)
 	- Send notifications to Telegram, Discord, Slack... you name it!
 Apprise supports 100+ services!
 Configuration is simple, instructions [are here](https://github.com/caronc/apprise/wiki).
 	- If you don't read your emails every day, this is a great one for you, since you can be quickly informed if things go wrong.
-  	- The script will report when is started and when is completed.
-If there's a failure it's included as well.
+  	- The script will report when it's started and when it's completed.
+If there's a failure, it's notified as well.
   	- You can choose to get the output attached if there's a warning (only supported by some services, check Apprise docs)
-- Notification Hook
+- Notification Hook **[deprecated, use Apprise]**
 	- Made for external services or mail binaries with different commands than `mailx`.
 	- Configure the path of the script or the mail binary to be invoked.
 	- You can still use native services since it only replaces the standard email.